Frequently asked questions before arrival

 - How can I get to the dormitory from the airport?

 To get to the dormitory from the airport, take the bus 119 to the NÁDRAŽÍ VELESLAVÍN station and from there take the metro A (green line) in the direction SKALKA/DEPO HOSTIVAŘ.
 Get off at the DEJVICKÁ stop and take bus 180 to KAJETÁNKA.
 Other ways to get to the Kajetánka dormitory are described on our website (http://lsss.ff.cuni.cz/ubytovani/)

 - What will I find in my room at Kajetánka?

-The dormitory is providing bed linen, towels, a glass, soap and toilet paper.
+The dormitory is providing bed linen, small towels, a glass, soap and toilet paper.
 Each room contains a desk, a chair, a bed and a closet; each two-room unit has a shared bathroom with a shower, a WC and a fridge.
 You can also use washing machines located in the basement.
-There is also a cafeteria at the dormitory where you will get your breakfast and dinner, a club house where we’ll have our evening programme, a TV room, a gym and a billiards room.
+There is also a cafeteria at the dormitory where you will get your breakfast and dinner, a club house where we’ll have our evening programme, a TV room and a billiards room.